Touring Scotland in a motorhome is one of the best ways to see the country.

 There are plenty of places to park up for the night with wonderful views, and Scotland’s right to roam laws make it so much easier to experience Scotland in a motorhome.
 Just imagine being self-contained yet having all the comforts of home, while being surrounded by nature.
 There’s no having to pack your suitcase and rush from hotel to hotel- instead you just jump in the driver’s seat and off you go!

-In May 2021, I started working for Just go motorhomes in Edinburgh and thus my passion for motorhome travel began.
+In May 2021, I worked for a motorhome hire company in Edinburgh for a year, and thus my passion for motorhome travel began.

 My only experience with motorhomes prior to starting my new job was when I spent 8 months living in a van in Canada.
 I had some wonderfully wild adventures during this time, however, I’ve since upgraded my travel style since then, and I definitely enjoy a more luxurious style of travel versus my backpacker days!